Nymphaea nouchali var. caerulea (Savigny) Verdc.

 Blue Lotus, Blue Egyptian Lotus, Blue Water Lily, Blue Egyptian Water Lily, Sacred Blue Lily, Frog's Pulpit

 Nymphaea caerulea, Nymphaea mildbraedii, Nymphaea nelsonii, Nymphaea spectabilis, Nymphaea vernayi

 Bloom Time: Spring until the end of summer

 Nymphaea nouchali var. caerulea is a clump-forming perennial with thick, spongy, black, tuberous rhizomes anchored in the pond mud by spreading roots.
 It does not have true stems.
-The leaves are on long petioles that arise directly from the rhizome.
-The leaves are large and flat, rounded or oval, with notched margins, up to 16 inches (40 cm) in diameter, and cleft almost to the center where the petiole is attached.
+Instead, the leaves are on long petioles that arise directly from the rhizome.
+The leaves are large and flat, rounded or oval, up to 16 inches (40 cm) in diameter, with notched margins, and cleft almost to the center where the petiole is attached.
 One plant can spread over an area of about 3.3 feet (1 m).
-The large, elegant blue flowers are held well above the water at the tip of a sturdy green stalk and appear almost continuously from spring until the end of summer.
-They are star-like, with four sepals, green on the outside and white to blue on the inside, and many blue petals.
+The large elegant blue flowers are held well above the water at the tip of a sturdy green stalk and appear almost continuously from spring until the end of summer.
+They are star-like, with four sepals, green on the outside, white to blue on the inside, and many blue petals.
 In the center of the flower are numerous blue-tipped, bright golden yellow stamens.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Its original habitat may have been along the Nile and other parts of east Africa.
+The original habitat of this variety may have been along the Nile and other parts of east Africa.

 - Back to genus Nymphaea